LSA: Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation: Experiments

+In this section, we delve into a case study to validate the capability of our model in learning local sentiment coherency.
+We present a series of examples in \pref{tab:case_study}, which showcase instances where \our\ excels in identifying aspect sentiment coherency.

-To ascertain whether our model is capable of learning local sentiment coherency, we conduct experiments and present several cases in Table \ref{tab:rq1}.
-For example, the \texttt{DeBERTa} in example $\#4$ produces two inference errors of coherent sentiments while all our model variants based on the \texttt{DeBERTa} model yield correct results.
-Additionally, our positional and syntax-based models output fewer incorrect inferences of coherent sentiment.
-Furthermore, \ourp, \ourt\ and \ours\ models demonstrate promising robustness in dealing with perturbed examples containing local sentiments coherency.
-Although it is challenging to list more examples, all experiments demonstrate consistent observations compared to those in Table \ref{tab:rq1}.
-According to these experimental results, we assert our model's ability to learn sentiment coherency in ABSA.
+These examples offer compelling evidence of the effectiveness of our model, as compared to a baseline model (\texttt{DeBERTa}).
+For instance, in example \#4, the \texttt{DeBERTa} model produces two inference errors in recognizing coherent sentiments, while all our model variants based on the \texttt{DeBERTa} model yield correct results.
+Furthermore, \ourp, \ourt, and \ours models demonstrate remarkable robustness in handling perturbed examples that involve local sentiment coherency.
+While it is challenging to present a comprehensive list of sentiment cluster prediction examples, the consistent observations obtained in these experiments align with those in \pref{tab:case_study}.
+Based on these experimental results, we confidently assert the model's proficiency in learning sentiment coherency within ABSC.